Backcountry Program Features

 Fly Tying and Fishing

-The Rayado and Agua Fria streams in the south offer excellent trout fishing.
+The Rayado and Agua Fria streams in the south, as well as the Cimmaroncito Reservoir, offer excellent trout fishing.
 Though not large, these trout are wary and exciting to catch.
-A little time and skill spent along these streams may yield you a delicious trout supper or breakfast.
-Fly rods may be checked out at Hunting Lodge, Fish Camp, and Abreu.
+Fly rods for catch and release fishing may be checked out at Hunting Lodge, Fish Camp, and Abreu.

 Geocaching combines map reading and GPS use to find specific points where you can record your visit.
 Geocaching will take place at Zastrow and at a Low Impact Camp, Slate Hill Heck, located near Dean Cow.
 Instruction for the trail camp will be provided by your Ranger.